För recept på svenska, scrolla nedåt eller klicka här: Smoky vegotacos med svamp och linser

 8-10 small corn tortillas

-150 g red cabbage, thinly sliced
+150 g red or green cabbage, thinly sliced

 - Start with the pickled onions by placing the thinly sliced onions in a glass jar (any airtight, food grade container will do, but we prefer glass because it doesn’t hold smell).
 Choose a container that you’ll more or less fill up over one where you’ll only fill up the bottom.
 For this, a 5 dl/pint size jar is appropriate.
 In a small saucepan, stir together water, vinegar(s), salt and sugar.
 Add in garlic cloves and bring the mixture to a boil.
 Remove from the heat.
 Pour the hot liquid into the jar, filling up so it covers the onions entirely.
 Screw on a lid and allow to cool before placing it in the fridge (energy saving measure – in the winter, we always put food items to cool outside before placing them in the fridge).